The Money Saving Tips

 Disclosure: Based on personal opinion, not to be taken as advice.
 Seek a professional if required.

-When searching for savings in an already tight budget, you have to accept, you can’t live to social standards.
+When searching for savings in an already tight budget, you have to accept, you can’t keep up with the Joneses.

 That means, you can’t afford to live like they’re living on TV, or how your friends may be living.